After a great deal of research I found that the Sleep Master is the best eye mask.

 If your partner’s still awake

 It’s hard being out of sync with your partner when you share a bed.
-If they want to spend an extra hour reading and you spend an extra hour tossing and turning it can tuff.
+If they want to spend an extra hour reading and you spend an extra hour tossing and turning it can be tuff.
 Slip an eye mask on and you’re sorted.
 Even just wear it until you feel them turning off the light so you can take it off again having gained an extra hour of much-needed beauty sleep.

 How Light Affects Sleep